reediculous456/Reediculous-Cogs/web_verifier/README.md

 The Web Verifier cog for Redbot provides a JWT-based verification system that integrates with external web services.
 Users must answer a verification question correctly, then complete verification through an external website.
 This cog includes a built-in web server and secure token management for seamless integration with your verification infrastructure.

+**Global Verification**: When a user verifies in one server, they are automatically verified across all servers where the bot is present and verification is enabled.

 ## Features

 - Automatically sends a verification question to new members via DM upon joining the server.